FuelLabs/swayswap/docs/GETTING_STARTED.md

 ## Requirements

-This project includes Front-End and Contracts because of this we expect the current development workspace to have installed;
+This project includes Front-End and Contracts because of this we expect the current development workspace to be installed;

 - [Node.js v16.15.0 or latest stable](https://nodejs.org/en/) we recommend use [nvm](https://github.com/nvm-sh/nvm) to install.
 - [PNPM v7.1.7 or latest stable](https://pnpm.io/installation/)